gregr/icfp2017-artifact-auas7pp/artifact/ArtifactOverview.md

 ### Start the challenge test suite

-Once in a container, start the test suite by running: `scheme --script challenges-all.scm`
+Once in a container, start the test suite by running: `scheme --script all-challenges.scm`

 These tests may take some time to complete (currently about 10 minutes).
 While the tests are running, make efficient use of your time by starting another container to continue exploring.
 Multiple containers for the same image can safely be running at the same time without interfering with each other, as each one maintains its own state, including an independent file system (aside from any explicit sharing you've set up).